Computer guided implantology

 Why is guided surgery more precise?

-Before the operation we use a special software and a 3D CT scan to create a full-scale model of the mouth of the patient with the implants already fixed.
+Before the operation we use a special software and a 3D CT scan to create a full-scale model of the mouth Of the patient with the implants already fixed.

 Why is guided surgery less invasive?